Pair functions computed recursively in ordered and disordered lattices: The recursion algorithm

-Once $\mathcal{G}_{R'}$ is found, all other $\mathcal{G}_{R}$ can be found by Eq. \ref{vr}, hence solving the problem of finding all the Green's elements for a given $m'$ and $n'$ for a single $\omega$ without diagonalization.
-To find all the eigenenergies, one has to scan over a range of $\omega$ that can be used in Eq. \ref{dyn} to compute dynamics.
-The calculations for each $\omega$ are distinct from each other and can be parallelized.
-The value of $\eta$ has to be chosen arbitrarily.
-This choice can be benchmarked by comparing a few sample calculations with full diagonalization.
+at $R= R'$.
+Once $\mathbf{V}_{R'}$ is found, all other $\mathbf{V}_{R}$ can be found by Eq. \ref{vr}, hence solving the problem of finding all the Green's elements for a given $m'$ and $n'$ for a single $\omega$.
+The procedure accounts for the full self energy term which can be obtained from renormalized perturbation expansion on any ordered or disordered lattice.
+Computation of single particle Green's functions on any ordered or disordered lattices can also be performed with this procedure.
+For $H$ with long range hopping \cite{moeller}, Eq. \ref{vrec} can be extended to include the vectors beyond nearest neighbours.